 Each block type is different; check out each type’s entry in the documentation for details on editing its respective configuration.

 If you have multiple blocks that have similar configurations, it may be quicker to start from one of the blocks, make a few edits and then push a new block to your dashboard.
 In these cases, cloning an existing block can save time.
+You can clone blocks from one of two places: the dashboard overview, or the existing block’s configuration page.

-From an existing block's configuration page, click "Clone Block" in the footer.
-This will take you to a new page where the block's settings can be adjusted.
-Note: The block will not actually be added to the dashboard until you click "Add Block" at the bottom of this page.
+- To clone the block from the existing block’s configuration page, click “Clone Block” in the footer.
+This will take you to a new page where the block’s settings can be adjusted.
+Note: The block will not actually be added to the dashboard until you click “Add Block” at the bottom of this page.

 Within the dashboard settings menu, there are a couple options for changing the dashboard’s display style …